Manage my Service

 How to prepare for launch

-Providing this information when we request it will ensure the staff members whose unique email addresses have been provided can access the Manage my Service portal to complete the first-time login journey in August.
-After completing Manage my Service User Details Form, no additional action is required from you at this stage.
+Providing this information when we request it will ensure staff members whose details have been provided can access the Manage my Service portal to complete the first-time login journey in August.
+You will be notified when Manage my Service goes live.
+Until then, please continue to use our Electronic Forms (eForms) and Care Inspectorate Digital Portal systems as usual using your existing login details.

 View our onboarding journey timeline.